On the canvases are images of lemon- and tangerine-colored cottages under cobalt skies that were carefully crafted with determined brush strokes.

 Indian Rocks Beach voters have repeatedly turned down measures that would allow for taller structures, Mayor Bill Ockunzzi said.

 Right now, there are three condominium projects under construction in Indian Rocks Beach, and several more are on the table, he said.
 The Plein Air artists have helped fight that growth, he said.

 "They put a face and a visualization on the cottages, which are a large part of the small-town atmosphere that we are trying to save in Indian Rocks Beach," he said.

 The Plein Air artists cringe at the idea of buildings taller than five stories.
 Their worst fear is a Publix or Starbucks opening up in the area.

 "It is not that we are against condos, but we think there are enough already," said Holmes, who has occasionally attended City Commission meetings to protest condominiums.

 The Plein Air artists are impressionists.
-On most days, visitors can capture them sitting side by side along the road or beach, painting three different images on their portable easels.
+Most days, visitors can see them sitting side by side along the road or beach, painting three different images on their portable easels.